spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/create-notifications.md

 # Create Notifications

-## Set up Elastigroup’s Notifications
+## Set up Elastigroup's Notifications

-Elastigroup’s notifications allow you to receive notifications for different events in the Elastigroup based on SNS or other subscriptions such as Email or HTTP endpoints.
-This article covers getting started with Elastigroup’s Notifications and customizing the notifications content to meet your needs.
+Elastigroup's notifications allow you to receive notifications for different events in the Elastigroup based on SNS or other subscriptions such as Email or HTTP endpoints.
+This article covers getting started with Elastigroup's Notifications and customizing the notifications content to meet your needs.

 ## Prerequisites